 1) Never use bank drafts or traveller’s cheques.
 Horror stories of bank drafts taking forever and bank drafts getting lost are ubiquitous.
 Furthermore, cheques worth more than €1000 cannot be deposited into an bank account if the owner has been with the bank for less than 6 months.
 It will take 6-8 weeks for the banks to clear it.
 Even if it is credited into your account, you can’t withdraw the money.
 Worse still, your whole bank account would be “frozen” while they await the end of the settlement period.
 Even if the original amount suffices (before depositing the bank draft), you cannot transfer out any money.
 The best option would be to either deposit the money in cash, or do a bank transfer (note the bank transfer fees!)
 Incoming payments are free if made through SEPA payment in IBAN format i.e. see IBAN vs. SWIFT.
 TransferWise is one of the options.)

 2) Don’t even dream of bringing Singapore dollars here to change!
 German banks commit daylight robbery by charging exorbitant rates.
 It is better to open a bank account in Germany first and ask your relatives send you a telegraphic transfer.
 Otherwise, use a Singapore ATM Card (POSB, DBS etc.) to get money here or simply bring your Euros along.

 3) Please do not get lured into signing up for credit cards/ plans you do not need and do not believe everything the banker tells you.
 Check for hidden charges lest you get surprised.
 Read your contract carefully and ask for the price catalogue.
 (Preisleistungsverzeichnis/Preisaushang)

-Originally written by Augustine Zhang, updated and edited in April 2012.
+Originally written by Augustine Zhang, updated and edited in September 2020.